Star gymnasts testify at Congress about sex-abuse scandal - News 12 Now

 “USA Gymnastics failed its most basic responsibility to protect the athletes under its care,” Dantzscher said through tears.

+Sen. Dianne Feinstein of California is co-sponsoring a bill that requires organizations overseeing Olympic sports to immediately report sex-abuse allegations to law enforcement or child-welfare authorities.

+Penny is a co-defendant in a civil lawsuit filed by Dantzscher, who has accused Nassar of sexual abuse.

-Dominique Moceanu, a 1996 gold medalist, described a “culture of fear, intimidation and humiliation, established by Bela and Marta Karolyi,” the legendary coaches who are named in a civil lawsuit for physical abuse.
+Dominique Moceanu, a 1996 gold medalist, described a “culture of fear, intimidation and humiliation, established by Bela and Marta Karolyi,” The legendary coaches are named in Dantzscher’s civil lawsuit for physical abuse.

 U.S. Olympic Committee official Rick Adams and Stafford County (Va.)
 Commonwealth’s Attorney Eric Olsen also testified.
 Sen. Chuck Grassley of Iowa, the committee chairman, criticized USA Gymnastics for declining to testify.